nextcloud/twofactor_gateway/doc/User Documentation.md

    Finally the system should state `Your account was successfully configured to receive messages via XMPP.`

-**Remember:** As a next step you should immediately generate Two-Factor Authentication backup codes to be able to login, in case the Telegram service fails.
+   **Remember:** As a next step you should immediately generate Two-Factor Authentication backup codes to be able to login, in case the XMPP service fails.

 [Administrator Documentation]: https://nextcloud-twofactor-gateway.readthedocs.io/en/latest/Admin%20Documentation/